- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 COVID-19

-The pandemic proved that businesses could not only survive but thrive remotely.
+The pandemic proved that businesses could not only survive but also thrive remotely.
 This was a huge eye-opener, demonstrating that critical work could be delivered seamlessly from offshore locations.

 The pace of global technology adoption skyrocketed as organizations scrambled to leverage tech for business continuity.